namannc13/data_structures_and_algorithms/Topicwise/Graph/graph.md

 # Tips

-1. **In case of matrix, We often need to find the starting point in many questions from where we will start the DFS or BFS**
+1. **In case of matrix, We often need to find the starting point ( could be many ) in many questions from where we will start the DFS or BFS**

+# Bipartite Graph

+- **Adjacent nodes will not have the same colors**

+# Topological Sort - Only for DAG

+- A sorting where if there is an edge from A to B, A will appear before B in sorting
+- Only applicable to Directed Acyclic Graphs